Bhutanese

 Youth Leadership Roles

-Youth are increasingly taking leadership roles in community and national initiatives, particularly in environmental conservation and social entrepreneurship.
+Youth are encouraged to take leadership roles in community and environmental initiatives.

 Innovation And Startups